Hair Restoration in Syracuse, Rochester, and Ithaca, NY

-Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in hair restoration for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.
+Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim of the Natural Face™ Clinics, specializes in hair restoration for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.

 Hair loss, or alopecia, is a very common condition that can affect both men and women.
 There are many causes for alopecia, but the most common cause is the male pattern hair loss, also called androgenetic alopecia.
 It is an inherited and progressive condition that may start as early as your teens or later in life.